 Contact's Audit and Risk Committee operates under a written charter.
 All Committee directors including the Committee Chair (who is not the Chair of the Board) are independent, non-executive directors.
-The Committee's role is to assist the Board to fulfil its responsibilities in relation to Contact's external financial reporting, internal control environment, business assurance and external audit functions and risk management.
+The Committee's role is to assist the Board to fulfil its responsibilities in relation to Contact's external financial reporting, climate reporting, internal control environment, business assurance and external audit functions, and risk management.

-Members of the Committee are:
+Members of the ARC Committee are:

-Chair
+Sandra Dodds Chair